Already ERP Grandpa or still ERP Teen? The generations of ERP systems

 The ERP grandpa: When is it time to retire?

 The grandpa among the ERP systems has always managed to get by somehow.
 He had his ups and downs - but all in all it went well.
 He has a lot of experience, but he's starting to get a bit confused.
 And the world out there isn't getting any easier.
 The speed at which it is expected to react today is too much for it and it is often simply too slow.
 While the newer ERP systems already display an analysed data record in an interactive Dashboard he transfers the data from an Excel spreadsheet.
-Excelthat makes the others smile.
-You don't do it "like that" any more.
-But how else?
-After all, the data is not just for his system, but also for the others.
-And after all, he can't do everything on his own.
-Or can he?
-"We can do it," say the younger ones.
-And that's the moment when the ERP grandfather realises that it's time to retire.
+Excel, which makes the others chuckle.
+You just don't do it „like that“ anymore.
+But how else should it be done?
+After all, the data isn't just for his system, but for everyone else's too.
+And ultimately, he can't do all the tasks himself.
+Or can he? „We can do it,“ say the younger ones.
+And that's the moment when the ERP old-timer realises it's time for retirement.

 The adult ERP systems: Watch out for burnout risk!